delaford/game/README.md

 > `npm run serve` will start the development server and watch for changes on the client-side code inside the `src` folder and otherwise elsewhere applicable.

 Now, while still inside `game`, you can start the Node.js server by typing `npm run ndb` and then starting the `dev_server` script on the left-hand side.

+Or, alternatively, if you want to skip `ndb`, just do `node server.js` from the root and you should be go to go.

+> `ndb` is Google Chrome's Node Debugging tool which allows node programs to be easily debugged and see all its context and variables.
+Highly recommended.

 Now you may visit `http://localhost:8080` to login and start developing!